 - And Dawson Falls with all its surrounding walking tracks

 - Ski or board the club field Manganui.

 Mountaineering in the Egmont National Park

 Where there is an impressive mountain, there are always those who wish to climb it.
-At2518 metres high, the Mt Taranaki Summit Track is 5-6 hours up and 3-4 hours down.
+At 2,518 metres (8,261 feet) high, the Mt Taranaki Summit Track is 5-6 hours up and 3-4 hours down.
 The summit rises well above the clouds giving amazing views of the national park boundary and all the way to the coast on a clear day.